Question of the Day: Groceries or Restaurants: Where are Americans spending more money?

 Questions:

-- Based on the current trends shown in the graph, predict how consumer behavior might change in the next five years.
+- Predict how food spending might change in the next five years.
 What factors could influence these changes?

 About the Author